thisisindrajit/Athena/README.md

 2.  **Intelligent Planning & Research:** A `CoursePlannerAgent` designs a logical course structure (modules, lessons).
 A `ResearchAgent`, equipped with web-search capabilities, gathers relevant and up-to-date information for each section.
 3.  **Tailored Content Generation:** A `ContentWriterAgent` synthesizes the researched information and crafts explanations, examples, and analogies specifically tailored to the user's stated preferences (pace, depth, style).
 4.  **Quality Assurance:** A `ContentValidatorAgent` checks the generated content for factual accuracy and appropriateness.
 A `CritiqueAgent` evaluates the content and quizzes against pedagogical principles and user preferences, ensuring clarity, engagement, and relevance.
-5.  **Active Learning Integration:** A `QuizMasterAgent` generates quizzes, true/false questions, or other simple exercises based on the validated content to reinforce learning.
+5.  **Active Learning Integration:** An `ActivityAgent` generates creates quizzes, true/false, fill in the blanks, reorder and other kinds of active learning activities based on the validated content to reinforce learning.
 6.  **Course Assembly:** The agents collaborate to assemble these components into a cohesive, structured, and personalized course ready for the user.

 By automating and personalizing course creation, Athena provides a dynamic, efficient, and effective learning experience tailored to the individual.